mulesoft-catalyst/rtfops/README.md

 Anypoint Runtime Fabric Ops scripts

-Following the KISS philosophy, one script (command) does one task and (mean to) do it well, as the names suggest.
+Following the KISS philosophy, one script (command) does one task and does it well, as the names suggest.

-NOTE: The scripts leverage Anypoint Platform REST APIs (CloudHub, Runtime Fabric and AMC - Anypoint Management Center, etc.) and lovely `curl` to do all the hard work ;-)
+The scripts leverage Anypoint Platform REST APIs (CloudHub, Runtime Fabric and AMC - Anypoint Management Center, etc.) and lovely `curl` to do all the hard work ;-)

+> The initial intention was to improve productivity when implementing and working with Runtime Fabric, mainly via CLI of course.
+However, as the scripts evolve over time they become building blocks for CI/CD pipepines, can also integrate into other automation workflows beautifully.

 `rtfops` scripts are actively maintained and constantly evolving.